Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Excess kurtosis: signature of non-Gaussian behavior

 In figures \ref{fig2}(d), \ref{fig2}(e), and \ref{fig2}(f), we have shown the $\mathcal{K}_r$ as a function of time $t$ for resetting rates $r=0.1,~2,~20$ with $\Pe=10$ and $\beta=4$ in (d), for trapping strength $\beta=0.5,~4,~50$ with $\Pe=10$ and $r=1$ in (e), and for P\'eclet values $\Pe=1,~5,~10$ with $\beta=4$ and $r=1$ in (f).
 The solid lines are the plot of equation~(\ref{eq:kurtosis}) which excellently agrees with the simulation results depicted by points.
 We characterize the activity- and resetting-dominated time regimes using excess kurtosis ($\mathcal{K}_r$).
 At short times, thermal diffusion leads to near-Gaussian behavior ($\mathcal{K}_r \sim 0$).
 Negative $\mathcal{K}_r$ indicates a flat, light-tailed with non-zero peak at $\Pe/\beta$ position distribution dominated by activity ($\Pe$), while positive $\mathcal{K}_r$ suggests a heavy-tailed with peak at zero position distribution dominated by resetting ($r$).
 In figure \ref{fig2}(d), we clearly observe activity-dominated behavior ($\mathcal{K}_r < 0$) at low resetting rates ($r$) and resetting-dominated behavior ($\mathcal{K}_r > 0$) at high resetting rates ($r$).
 In figure \ref{fig2}(e), we observe non-monotonic behavior at small trap strength ($\beta$).
 At short times, $\mathcal{K}_r$ shifts to negative values, indicating activity-dominated behavior, crosses zero at intermediate times, and eventually saturates to positive values, reflecting long-term resetting-dominated behavior.
 The transitions from small to long times are: Gaussian ($\mathcal{K}_r=0$) to light-tail ($\mathcal{K}_r<0$), back to Gaussian ($\mathcal{K}_r=0$), and finally to heavy-tail ($\mathcal{K}_r>0$) position distributions.
 In figure \ref{fig2}(f), we observe activity-dominated behavior ($\mathcal{K}_r < 0$) at high activity ($\Pe$) and resetting-dominated behavior ($\mathcal{K}_r > 0$) at low activity ($\Pe$).

-To quantify the steady-state properties of position distributions and capture the transitions between activity- and resetting-dominated regions, we calculate the steady-state excess kurtosis and analyze the numerically obtained position distributions.
+To quantify the steady state properties of position distributions and capture the transitions between activity- and resetting-dominated regions, we calculate the steady state excess kurtosis and analyze the numerically obtained position distributions.